adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

   just two weeks ago.
-Thanks to careful design and development decisions, both our build speed and page load speed have dramatically improved, our Lighthouse scores for the homepage are perfect 100s across the board, and we’re inching closer and closer to full SEO optimization by default.
+Thanks to careful design and development decisions, both our build speed and page load speed have dramatically improved, our Lighthouse scores for the homepage are perfect 100s across the board, and we’re inching closer to full SEO optimization by default.
 draft: true
 series:
 image: https://cc-dam.imgix.net/cloudcannon-com-eleventy-11ty.jpg